The Ultimate Guide about How to Pay Self-Assessment Tax

 What Is a Short Tax Return?

 If you receive a self-assessed tax return and file it on paper instead of online, but have minor tax issues, you may be able to receive a short tax return form instead of a full self-assessed tax return.
-This may be the case, for example, if you have employee income from work, self-employment benefits, the income of less than £85,000 (2020/21) and relatively little or low capital income. of property
+This may be the case, for example, if you have employee income from work, self-employment benefits, an income of less than £85,000 (2022/23) and relatively little or low capital income. of property

 A short tax return is four pages long and about one-third of the average self-esteem tax return with extra pages.